AlecRobinGould/Scattering-parameter-viewer/README.md

 $|S21_{mean}|(dB) = 20log{S21_{mean}}$ dB

-The 4th column in a .s2p file is typically the S21 real component, and the 5th being the imaginary component.
+The 4th column in a .s2p file is typically the S21 real (or magnitude) component, and the 5th being the imaginary (or phase) component.

 ## Create a standalone application use pyinstaller
 First install pyinstaller